FHO+ Revenue Capture — Full-Service FHO+ Billing for Ontario Family Physicians

 Clinical Administration

 No timers.
 No spreadsheets.
 No end-of-day data entry.
-AutoBill captures your billable time passively — from systems already running in your clinic.
+Our platform captures your billable time passively — from workflow data your clinic already generates.

-Discreet, adhesive-mounted sensors in each exam room detect when two or more people are present.
 No cameras.
 No microphones.
 No images.
 No audio.
 Just an anonymous signal: “room occupied.”
-The sensor plugs into a USB outlet and connects to your clinic WiFi.
-You’ll forget it’s there.
+Each sensor plugs into a USB outlet and connects to clinic WiFi — small, silent, and unobtrusive.

 Your EMR confirms the rest

 When you call a rostered patient, your clinic’s VoIP system logs the call — who called, how long, from which extension.
-AutoBill matches the caller to your roster and determines whether you were in-clinic ($80/hr) or at home ($68/hr).
+Our system is designed to match callers to the practice roster and determine whether you were in-clinic ($80/hr) or at home ($68/hr).
 If you use your clinic’s phone app from home, that call is captured too.

 AI writes your activity descriptions

-Your billing is generated, categorized, rounded to 15-minute increments, checked against all FHO+ caps, and exported ready for your OHIP submission.
-The system drafts everything.
+Your billing is generated, categorized, rounded to 15-minute increments, checked against all FHO+ caps, and prepared as a draft documentation package for physician review.
+Our platform drafts everything.
 Ambiguous entries are flagged for physician review.
 Your billing clerk handles administrative formatting and submission.
 Physicians remain responsible for claims submitted under their billing number — but the documentation burden drops from hours to minutes.

 A day in your practice — every minute documented.

 Dr. Patel arrives at 7:30 AM.
-Here’s what AutoBill documents before she enters a single time entry.
+Here’s what our platform is designed to document before she enters a single time entry.

 This is a full-capture day — not every day looks like this.
 On lighter days, Dr. Patel might capture 6–8 hours.
-AutoBill adapts to her actual schedule, not a target.
+Our platform adapts to her actual schedule, not a target.

 Morning inbox review

 Dr. Patel opens her EMR and reviews overnight lab results, hospital discharge summaries, and patient portal messages.
 She doesn’t log this time.
-AutoBill sees the EMR activity, confirms no appointment is active, and logs it as Q312 Indirect Care.
+Our platform sees the EMR activity, confirms no appointment is active, and logs it as Q312 Indirect Care.

 1 hour captured · $80Morning appointments begin